square/papa/README.md

-# Square Tart
+# Square Papa

-_Tracing Action Response Times!_
+_Performance of Android Production Applications_

 **This library is not stable for usage beyond Square, the APIs and internals might change anytime.**

-Tart... ?
+Papa... ?

 ## Table of contents